VedantKh/personal/src/routes/writings/learning.md

 title: Learning through gamma radiation
 date: '2025-08-17'
 highlight: yes
+description: Sometimes, gamma radiation can turn you into the Hulk.
 ---

 “I’m optimizing for learning.”
 A lot of young ambitious people say this, and quite a few of them mean it.
 But that doesn’t make your next steps obvious.